UMD-SIVE-Lab/sive-website/content/project/learningToCode.md

 There are many Scratch resources on the Internet.
 Some particularly useful ones are listed below:

 * [Scratch Getting Started Guide - PDF](Getting-Started-Guide-Scratch2.pdf) - The _Getting Started Guide_ for Scratch will help you get a simple project going.
+* [Scratch Video Tutorials](http://scratch.mit.edu/help/videos/) - The video tutorials for Scratch are great for giving you a way to see how to make things happen with the Scratch blocks and scripts.
 * [Scratch Quick Cards](http://scratch.mit.edu/help/cards/) - These cards provide quick references for a variety of programming ideas using simple sets of blocks.

 ### Session 1 - Scratch Introduction